This post may contain affiliate links. Please read my disclosure policy for more details.

 - Olive oil or extra virgin olive oil

 - Garlic or onion

 - Basil (optional)

-- Flour (or store-bought pizza dough)
+- All-purpose flour (or store-bought pizza dough if you wish)

 - Instant yeast (or Active dry yeast, see notes)